 Getting the best monitor arm can completely transform your setup, but as always, it pays to know what to look for, and that's where we come in.

-If you've bought one of the best gaming monitors on the market, then owning a monitor arm could further level up your setup to the level you deserve.
+If you've bought one of the best gaming monitors on the market, then owning a monitor arm could further upgrade your setup to the level you deserve.

-We've done the legwork for you and selected a number of monitor arms based on specs, reviews, price, and what type of usage they'd be best for.
-If you need a dual-monitor arm, you can also check out the best dual-monitor stands.
+We've done all the hard work for you and selected a number of monitor arms based on specs, reviews, price, and what type of usage they'd be best for.
+And if you need a dual-monitor arm, you can also check out the best dual-monitor stands.

 From a cracking all-around choice with the Amazon Basics Single Monitor Stand to more of a handy basic pick with the Mountup Single Monitor Arm, we've got you covered right here, plus our own two cents on what to consider before you make your choice.